ahmfaiz/patriotctf2024/writeup.md

 1. Opened file in Wireshark.
 2. Followed TCP streams and found interesting file upload in stream 13.
 3. Converted hex dump to file and got a zip file.
 Zip file was password protected.
 Kept for later. :(
+4. Looked at request being made to arbitrary directories which all seemed to be hex values.
+Gathered all hex values in one place.
+5. Hint by the organizers suggested hamming codes.
+6. Tried decoding hamming codes for many combination (7,4), (8,4), etc. but was unable to find anything interesting.

 ### Really Only Echo